bryanlee882001/leetcode-roadmap/README.md

-# Uber-Data-Analysis
+# Neetcode 150 Roadmap
-The Uber Analytics Dashboard project was a comprehensive analytics solution developed using Python, SQL, Jupyter Notebook, Mage, and Google Cloud Platform (GCP).
-The goal of this project
+I aim to solve Neetcode's roadmap which comprises a more beginner-friendly and comprehensive list of technical problems